 Skip to main content

 The best L4 order-book data API returns every resting order, not an aggregated picture of the book.
-0xArchive does exactly that for Hyperliquid: each order add, fill, and cancel carries its oid and user_address, so you can rebuild the book level by level and see who stood where in the queue.
-Order-level (L4) depth runs since March 2026 across Hyperliquid core, Spot, HIP-3, and HIP-4.
+0xArchive does exactly that for Hyperliquid: each resting order carries its oid and user_address, so you can rebuild the book level by level and see who stood where in the queue.
+Order-level L4 depth runs since March 2026 across Hyperliquid core, Spot, and HIP-3, and since May 2026 on HIP-4.
+Order history and order flow are separate route families.
 This is the deepest market-data layer 0xArchive ships, and it is the one that aggregated feeds cannot reconstruct after the fact.
-Every order, trade, and fill, one API.

 What L4 Returns